Polda (TV series)

 Polda (Cop) is a Czech television series that has been broadcast by Prima televize since October 23, 2016.

 The Polda series tells the story of a lieutenant who returns to duty after twenty years in a coma.
 During that time, not only the world around him changed, but also his family situation.
-It is renewed for sixth season.
+It is renewed for sixth season that started broadcast on 21 February 2024.